Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: UCB-DUAL-Based Adaptive Rank Allocation

-These objectives are implemented in Algorithm~\ref{alg:dual-ucb}, which outlines the decentralized rank allocation process via our proposed UCB-DUAL method.
+These objectives are implemented in Algorithm~\ref{alg:dual-ucb}, which outlines the distributed rank allocation process via our proposed UCB-DUAL method.
 The algorithm initializes the dual variable and rank usage counters.
-In each round, clients independently estimate reward, energy cost, and UCB bonus for each candidate rank (lines~\ref{line:re_co} -- \ref{line:UCB_com}), and select the configuration that maximizes a utility function combining performance, penalized energy consumption, and exploration (line~\ref{line:select-rank}).
+In each round, vehicles independently estimate reward, energy cost, and UCB bonus for each candidate rank (lines~\ref{line:re_co} -- \ref{line:UCB_com}), and select the configuration that maximizes a utility function combining performance, penalized energy consumption, and exploration (line~\ref{line:select-rank}).
 Rank counts are updated accordingly.
 The RSU then updates the dual variable using subgradient ascent based on total energy usage (line~\ref{line:dual-update}), enforcing the global energy constraint.
-UCB-DUAL supports online, energy-aware rank adaptation across mobile clients without centralized coordination, providing scalable and robust optimization for dynamic federated environments.
+UCB-DUAL supports online, energy-aware rank adaptation across vehicles with lightweight RSU-level coordination, providing scalable and robust optimization for dynamic federated environments.